Ximi1970/systray-x/README.md

 sudo pacman -S systray-x
 ```

-Of course, you can directly install the `systray-x-common` or the `systray-x-kde` package if they already know the one they want to install.
+Of course, you can directly install the `systray-x-common` or the `systray-x-kde` package if you already know the one you want to install.
 Alternatively, there's a [systray-x-git](https://aur.archlinux.org/packages/systray-x-git) package available in the AUR.

 ### CentOS